 - Have your baker make a smaller wedding cake that you will display and cut at the reception.
 Then have them make a sheet cake (using the same cake recipe and frosting) that will be used to serve your guests.
 Or, another option that is becoming more popular is to have nicely-decorated cupcakes placed on a 3 tiered stand to resemble the shape of a wedding cake.
 NO cutting needed.
 Each person gets their own cake, so to speak.
 Also cream puffs (an old French wedding tradition) drizzled with chocolate and/or caramel; a variety of pastries, brownies, carrot cake, cheesecake or even truffles can be served in place of a wedding cake.
 Your guests will be surprised (and probably pleasantly so) and will certainly remember it!

 - Have a buffet style reception rather than a sit down meal.
 While there may be those relatives who will just be appalled at this idea, they are not paying for your wedding.
-Additionally, a wedding is not about the guests...it's about the couple.
 While it is customary to provide some sort of food, especially if you are asking people to be at your wedding through a typical meal hour, there is no law (or wedding police) to say it has to be a sit down meal.
 You can serve the exact same menu, but as a buffet.
 People only take what they want, which also means less waste.
 Children are not given an adult sized portion or food they won't eat.
 You will save on both quantity of food needed as well as the cost of servers.
+(Do your homework though; buffets can sometimes cost more than sit-down meals.)
 Other ideas for the reception are a brunch for an early wedding; dessert and coffee; dessert and cocktails; or hors d'oeuvres and cocktails for later weddings.
 These alternatives also work well if you are going to have a "shorter" reception (i.e., not as many hours as usual).

 - Along the same lines, serve only beer and wine rather than having an open bar.
 And have the guests toast with wine as opposed to champagne.
 Or have a cash bar.
 (Many couples have done this at their wedding and no one seemed to mind at all.)
 If your reception facility allows it, buy in bulk at the local club/membership store and bring your own.
 Again, these are perfectly acceptable alternatives that are becoming quite popular nowadays.

 - For the ceremony, consider having a solo instrumentalist and/or solo singer for your music.
 Another option is to have someone play a cd with the music you will use.
 For the most part, people will not remember if you had "live" music or a cd for the ceremony.
 For the reception, check into the cost for local DJ's before you go with a live band.
 However, realize that some DJ's charge the same if not more than a band, so shop around.
 If you are not going to have dancing, consider a trio, duet or solo performer.
-Or make a couple of mix cd's with your favorite tunes and have someone play them for you.
+Or if you are having a small or at-home wedding, make a couple of mix cd's with your favorite tunes and have someone play them for you.
 As long as there is music playing in the background, most people don't even notice.

 - Hire a professional photographer/videographer for the ceremony/posed photos only.
 Then have a few chosen friends and/or family take candids at the reception.
 We are reluctant to advise you to have anyone other than a professional do the ceremony/posed photos since inexperience can cost you dearly in the area of memorable moments, and bad photos are a reminder forever.
 However, do shop around.
 Include photographers who do not have the word "wedding" in front of their business name.
 Make sure (in writing) you will get all the proofs and negatives...always...period.